-- Maintain and service Railroad Park. - Provide weed abatement services in open space areas which can help reduce the spread of fires. - Maintain and service neighborhood cul-de-sac landscaping areas. - Operate and maintain existing neighborhood street lights located along public roadways.
-The street lights with deteriorated wooden poles are in unrepairable condition and are removed when they cease to function properly as determined by Public Works. - Maintain and service the landscape medians located along Hercules Avenue. - Maintain and service its fair share of the landscape and lighting improvements associated with the arterial and major roadways throughout the City.
+- The deteriorated wooden street light poles are in unrepairable condition and have reached the end of their useful life and need to be replaced.
+The City is proposing a 10-year annual assessment increase to replace them with cost-effective LED lighting on metal poles that will lower annual operating costs. - Provide weed abatement services in open space areas which can help reduce the spread of fires. - Maintain and service neighborhood street lighting located along public roadways. - Maintain and service its fair share of the landscape and lighting improvements associated with the arterial and major roadways throughout the City.